 1 Border Violence, Democracy and the Museum [Updated Open Access version of this chapter is available in Museum Worlds 9]

 In 2018, museums and libraries across Britain celebrated the seventieth anniversary of the arrival of the first Windrush migrants.
-These celebrations coincided with the emergence of a national scandal – the Windrush scandal – which exposed the implications of Theresa May’s ‘hostile environment’.
-This threaded invisible borders through British society, turning institutions of all kinds into border posts and denying British citizens belonging to the Windrush generation the rights to work, healthcare and shelter.
+These celebrations coincided with the emergence of a national scandal – the Windrush scandal – which revealed the implications of Theresa May’s ‘hostile environment’.
+This threaded invisible borders through British society, turning institutions of all kinds into border posts and denying British citizens belonging to the Windrush generation the rights to work, education, healthcare and shelter.
 This chapter argues that museums, as autonomous institutions with a professional ethical commitment to truth, play a critical role in sustaining knowledge-based democracies.
-It explores in detail the events and consequences of the Windrush scandal and the institutional racism that it was claimed it manifested.
+It explores in detail the events and consequences of the Windrush scandal and the institutional racism that it manifested.
 It provides the reader with an imperative: how can museums enable a state to know and remember well?

 Part II: Introduction

 Border Studies offers Museum Studies new ways to think about the museum’s role in creating, patrolling, guarding, mitigating and erasing borders.
 The concept of ‘bordering’ introduces the notion of the border as a liminal zone.
 This is invaluable for thinking about the borders museums have created, many of which have subsequently been contested.
 Borders have the power to enact violence against the citizen.
 This chapter explains that this book is a journey through the changing acts of bordering performed in the museum around knowledge and memory.

 3 From Ethical Borders to Border Force